opentok/Opentok-.NET-SDK/README.md

 Interested in contributing?
 We :heart: pull requests!
 See the [Development](DEVELOPING.md) and [Contribution](CONTRIBUTING.md) guidelines.

+## Known Issues

+### TLS 1.3

+If your product relies on legacy .NET Framework versions (4.6.2-4.8.1), ensure you are using OpenTok [v3.20.2](https://github.com/opentok/Opentok-.NET-SDK/releases/tag/v3.20.2) or later.
+Earlier versions experience issues related to Expect100Continue and TLS 1.3, which can cause API calls to take longer than expected.

 ## Getting Help

 We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either: